IntelliSOFT-Consulting/ChurchLMS/README.md

 ## Installation
-### Requirements
+### Prerequisite

--- Docker
+- Docker
--- docker-compose
+- docker-compose
--- Mysql
+- Mysql
--- Apache
+- Apache
--- PHP
+- PHP
--- git
+- git

-## How to Run
+## How to run on Linux environment
 - clone the repo

 ```